NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/iot.md

  <br>
  <br></p>

-We used fritzing to draw the picture.
+We used Fritzing to connect the diagram.

  Download from [**Fritzing**](https://www.filehorse.com/download-fritzing-64/)